 NO FUSS SOURDOUGH FOCACCIA

 Take your starter, weigh it and find the difference between its weight and 180g.
 Divide that number in half and add that weight in rye flour and the same in kefir.
 Stir it all up well, scrape down the sides, cover with a loose-fitting lid and mark the top of the mix with a rubber band.
 When it has doubled or even tripled it is time to start this process.
+If the kitchen is cold I put it in the oven at 27°C (professional baking – proofing setting on my V-Zug combi oven)

 Ingredients